IJELLH (International Journal of English Language, Literature in Humanities)

 Publication Ethics and Malpractice Statement

-IJELLH (International Journal of English Language, English Literature and Humanities) strictly complies with the moral justice and moral philosophy, and would likewise direct a lawful audit if required on a case by case base.
+IJELLH (International Journal of English Language, English Literature in Humanities) strictly complies with the moral justice and moral philosophy, and would likewise direct a lawful audit if required on a case by case base.

 The journal guarantees reproducing or promoting does not impact the decision of the editors.
 The Editorial Board of the title permits you to speak with different publishers, journal and authors on solicitation for the association.